neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

 gmcr_boroughs = df[df['NAME'].isin(greater_manchester_districts)]
 ```

-And lastly, for particular tasks you may need to change the projection that your data comes in.
-For example, we need to use `epsg=3857` (WGS 84 / Pseudo-Mercator) to be abel to plot on top of `contextly` open maps.
+And lastly, for particular tasks, you may need to change the projection that your data comes in.
+For example, we need to use `epsg=3857` (WGS 84 / Pseudo-Mercator) to be able to plot on top of `contextly` open maps.
 Luckily, changing the projection used is really easy with the `geoDataFrame.to_crs()` method.

 ```python
 gmcr_boroughs.to_crs(epsg=3857, inplace=True)
 ```

 ### Green public areas in Greater Manchester
 So far so good, but we need to upload geospatial data for green public areas within Greater Manchester.
-In our case, we know that Grater Manchester spreads across OrdenanceSurvey *SD* and *SJ* quadrants, so we need to read both files and concatenate the resulting geoDataFrames.
+In our case, we know that Grater Manchester spreads across OrdnanceSurvey *SD* and *SJ* quadrants, so we need to read both files and concatenate the resulting geoDataFrames.

 ```python
 fp = 'data/greenspace_SD/SD_GreenspaceSite.shp'